The 11th-Hour Study Plan: A Last-Minute Exam Preparation Guide

-Irrespective of the preparation, certain last minute tips are always helpful.
-With less than a month remaining, here are some quick tips to maximise the study time:
+Irrespective of the preparation, specific last-minute tips are always helpful.
+With less than a month remaining, here are some quick tips to maximize study time:

-- Use the prelims results base to sort out the subjects that need more work
+- Use the prelims results from the base to sort out the subjects that need more work

 - Be objective to understand which subjects and concepts still need clarity.

 - Avoid having a monotonous routine while studying a subject by switching topics or taking a break.

 - Know and apply the methods of study and time that are most effective, as there is hardly anytime left for trial and error at this stage.

 - Go through your notes thoroughly and revise with a stress-free mind.